• Skip to main content

 Broiled Halibut with Gremolata is an incredibly easy fish recipe that checks all of the boxes.
 It’s quick, it’s low in calories, it’s low carb, and best of all, it’s delicious!

 Because of its mild taste, this easy halibut recipe is an excellent choice if you are trying to sway someone who says they don’t like the “fishy” taste of seafood.
-And, because it’s broiled in the oven, like my recipe for Broiled Chicken Thighs, it couldn’t be quicken to make.
+And, because it’s broiled in the oven, like my recipe for Broiled Chicken Thighs, it couldn’t be quicker to make.

 Here’s what you need to make this recipe: